-Whether you suffer from a long-standing sports injury or have joint issues that flare up in the cold weather, a simple massage tool may be all it takes to ease the pain and loosen up those muscles.
+Whether you suffer from a long-standing sports injury or have joint issues that flare up in the cold weather, the best massage tools of 2023 may be all it takes to ease the pain and loosen up those muscles.

 We've compiled a list of weird and wonderful massage tools that may look more like torture devices, but we promise they will work wonders on those little niggles that you can't seem to shake.